spierala/mini-rx-store/README.md

 Store.settings({enableLogging: true});
 ```

-The code above sets the global Store Settings.
+The code above sets the global Store settings.
 `enableLogging` is currently the only available setting.
-Typically, you would set the settings when bootstrapping the app and before the store is used.
+Typically, you would set the settings when bootstrapping the app and before the Store is used.

 ## Redux Dev Tools: